 This course focuses on the basic principles of tone production, technique, and pedagogy pertaining to percussion and woodwind instruments.
 Students also investigate some of the issues, evaluation criteria, and methodologies in working with instrumental ensembles through classroom discussion and on-site field experience.
 Instruction also includes the exploration of strategies for building vocabulary and increasing reading and writing skills through music, including developing accurate musical vocabulary and the incorporation of periodic reading and writing assignments.
-Prerequisite: MUSC 131.
+Core outcomes met: CI, O, V. Prerequisite: MUSC 132.
 Music Education Majors must take this course concurrently with EDUC 308 or 309.